codeigniter-kr/ci4userguidekr/source/helpers/index.rst

 Helpers
 #######

-Helpers are collections of useful procedureal functions.
+Helpers are collections of useful procedural functions.
-헬퍼는 유용한 프로 시저 함수의 모음입니다.

 .. toctree::
 	:glob: